Rabios/LINES/CONTRIBUTING.md

 - Visual improvements,Textures,Sounds,And more...
 - Or even forking game repository and tell us what you made better in the game
 - Even issues can be

+> Any help is treated as contributing,All thanks to you!!!